olavloite/spanner-sandbox/game-samples/README.md

 Resources that are created:
 - Spanner instance and database based on user variables in main.tfvars
-- GKE cluster to run the load generators
+- (FUTURE) GKE cluster to run the load generators

 To set up the infrastructure, do the following: